exasol/virtual-schemas/jdbc-adapter/doc/deploy-adapter.md

   - Add the JDBC driver by specifying the jdbc main class and the prefix of the JDBC connection string
   - Upload all files (one by one) to the specific JDBC to the newly added JDBC driver.

 Note that some JDBC drivers consist of several files and that you have to upload all of them.
+To find out which jar you need, consult the [supported dialects page](doc/supported_dialects.md).

 ### 5. Deploy Adapter Script
 Then run the following SQL commands to deploy the adapter in the database: